dummylabs/mqtt-sensor/README.md

 ```
  sh ./mqtt_sensor.sh -n "last_backup_result" -s "SUCCESS"`
 ```
- This command will create a sensor with name `last_backup_result` in home assistant using MQTT discovery
+ This command will create a sensor named `last_backup_result` in Home Assistant.

 2. Create a timestamp sensor which contains the last backup date:
 ```sh